SamNarimani-lab/SamNarimani/README.md

-# SamNarimani

-🧠 Deep Learning Enthusiast | 💊 Healthcare & 🌿 Environmental AI
+# SamNarimani  (🧠 Deep Learning Enthusiast | 💊 Healthcare & 🌿 Environmental AI)

 👋 Hello there!
-I'm [Your Name], a passionate deep learning practitioner with a strong commitment to making a positive impact on the healthcare and environmental sectors. 🏥🌱
+I'm Sam Narimani, a passionate deep learning practitioner with a strong commitment to making a positive impact on the healthcare and environmental sectors. 🏥🌱

 💼 By day, I'm immersed in cutting-edge AI research and development, leveraging the power of deep learning to drive innovation in healthcare, from predictive diagnostics to personalized treatment plans. 🚀